+We need focus, in the current mess.
 On the #openweb, we need to be clear about what serves us and what distracts us.
-There’s a growing tendency to blur the lines between what should be public and what should remain private, and this confusion weakens our social fabric.
+There’s a growing tendency to blur the lines between what should be public and what should remain private, and this confusion weakens our “native” social fabric.
+What do I mean by this?

 At the core of any healthy communication ecosystem, we need two things: news and the personal.
 These are not the same.
 They serve different social functions, reflect different truths, and nurture different parts of our communities.

 News is about truth-telling.
-It’s rooted in shared reality and collective witnessing — what Harold Innis might call the durable structures of “truth.”
+It’s rooted in shared reality and collective witnessing — what Harold Innis calls the durable structures of “truth.”

 The personal is about care and context.
 It’s about opinion, identity, emotional honesty.
 It builds relational trust — what we might frame as “careness.”

-We already have encrypted chat for private and group communication.
+We already have encrypted chat for private and secure group communication.
 That’s a separate, secure path, and while important, it’s not the same as what we need for a functioning #openweb.
-Obsessing over more privacy layers for things that should be either news or care-based expression is a distraction, a misdirection that can end in “perversion” rather than protection.
+Thus, our constant obsessing over more privacy layers for things that should be either news or care-based expression is a distraction, a misdirection that can end in “perversion” rather than protection.

 In open paths, the real work is in getting these paths right: Truth (news): Verifiable, public, shared.
 Careness (personal): Subjective, relational, shared in context.
 Private: Not hidden in fear, but chosen with intention, things you don’t yet feel safe sharing publicly, and that’s okay.

-Then we have a different story of working in closed paths, I don’t talk about this here as it’s not native to the #openweb and a wider subject.
+Then we have a parallel but different story of working in closed activism paths, I don’t talk about this here as it’s not native to the #openweb but a different subject.
 How we express ourselves along these paths matters.
 If we confuse them, we break the signal-to-noise ratio that holds #openweb communities together.
-But if we learn to respect their distinct roles and values, we can build something meaningful, a space where truth, care, and privacy each have their place.
+But if we learn to respect their distinct roles and values, code this respect into our digital reboot, we can build something meaningful, a space where truth, care, and privacy each have their place.

 Let’s keep the balance.
 Let’s compost the noise, not the signal.